-It's been a full year of Affordable Excellence in action at Roger Williams University, and yet higher education in America remains at a crossroads.
+It has been two years of Affordable Excellence in action at Roger Williams University, and yet higher education in America remains at a crossroads.
 As seen through the media on a regular basis, comments by government officials and more importantly the students and parents we serve, a college education must become more relevant, more accessible and more affordable.
-The decision before us is not whether to address the issues, but rather how to accomplish this task.
+The decisions before us involve not whether to address the issues, but rather how to accomplish this task.

 "President Farish has committed … to making college affordable and making the experience very practical [for RWU students]" - U.S. Senator Jack Reed (D-RI)

-In January, the University even expanded Affordable Excellence to the School of Law, which means law students benefit, too.
 Plus, there's so much more to Affordable Excellence than the tuition freeze and guarantee, and the University is constantly striving to ensure student success.
-Here are nine things you need to know about Affordable Excellence as we move forward:
+On December 2, RWU President Donald J. Farish offered a comprehensive overview of our success to date via his President's Blog -- you can read the post here.
+In addition, here are nine other things you should know about Affordable Excellence as we move forward:

-After an illustrious undergraduate career where she took advantage of multiple opportunities to practice journalism in the "real world", Lorin Richardson '09 can be found putting her experience to great use on News 12 Connecticut.
-Beginning this year, students who, like Lorin, have tremendous on- and off-campus experiences will be able to formalize their work, leadership and extracurricular activities through an innovative co-curricular transcript.
+After an illustrious undergraduate career where she took advantage of multiple opportunities to practice journalism in the "real world", Lorin Richardson '09 put her experience to great use on News 12 Connecticut.
+RWU students, like Lorin, have tremendous on- and off-campus experiences and are able to formalize their work, leadership and extracurricular activities through an innovative co-curricular transcript.

-Fifty projects, 35 partner organizations, 39 faculty members, 529 students and some 23,000 hours of student and faculty work – those numbers offer a glimpse at the total impact that the Community Partnerships Center boasts to date, even as it begins just its third year connecting students and faculty with local non-profits and municipalities.
+One hundered and thirty-six projects, 80 partner organizations, 44 faculty members, 1,000 students and over 60,000 hours of work – those numbers offer a glimpse at the total impact that the Community Partnerships Center boasts to date, even as it begins just its fourth year connecting students and faculty with local non-profits and municipalities.

-As the University’s marine biology program celebrates 40 years of teaching and research, the Center for Economic and Environmental Development (CEED) promotes the environmentally sustainable development of marine industries with a particular emphasis on aquaculture.
+In 2014, the University’s marine biology program celebrated 40 years of teaching and research.
+The Center for Economic and Environmental Development (CEED) promotes the environmentally sustainable development of marine industries with a particular emphasis on aquaculture.